 - Equipment breakdown insurance

-Investing in the right contractor insurance coverage adds a layer of protection for your business, minimizes financial risks and can help make your business more appealing to potential employees or investors.
+You have made, and will continue to make, significant investments in your property and personnel.
+Having the right contractor insurance coverage can add a layer of financial protection for your business, can minimize financial risks and can help make your business more appealing to potential employees and investors.

-Coverages like contractor liability, property insurance or commercial vehicle insurance all help protect your assets.
-Policies like these can cover damages that result from severe weather, theft or vandalism, or other natural occurrences.
+Coverages like contractor liability, contractor property insurance or contractor vehicle insurance can all help protect your assets.
+Policies like these can help cover damages that result from severe weather, theft, vandalism, fire, and other events.

 - Natural disasters

-- Find out how your credit history may or may not impact your policies.
+- Find out if your credit history will impact your ability to get coverage.

-- Will your agent assist in conducting a risk assessment with you to help determine what coverages will be most beneficial?
+- Ask your agent to help you do a risk assessment to see which coverages will be most beneficial to your business.